 For a listing of support options for Micrsoft products, please see our Microsoft Product Support page.

-*Affiliated institutions covered under the Campus Agreement are: the Arecibo Observatory, Boyce Thompson Institute, Cornell Cooperative Extension, New York State Agricultural Experiment Station in Geneva, the ROTC Program at Cornell University, and the USDA facility at the Robert W. Holley Center.
+*Affiliated institutions covered under the Campus Agreement are: Boyce Thompson Institute, Cornell Cooperative Extension, New York State Agricultural Experiment Station in Geneva, the ROTC Program at Cornell University, the USDA facility at the Robert W. Holley Center, and Cornell United Religious Work.